segmentio/segment-docs/src/guides/troubleshooting-events.md

 <!-- TODO: remove refs to Centrifuge -->
-Event Tester actually leverages the same preprocessing pipeline that we use for real-time events before it is managed by our Centrifuge service.
+Event Tester actually leverages the same preprocessing pipeline that we use for real-time events before it is managed by our Destination processing service.
 The only differences between how events are delivered in Event Tester vs our regular pipeline are: